Learn How to Write a Stellar Personal Statement

 Below are the personal statement writing instructions for seven top law schools.
 They should give you a good sense of the kinds of questions most law schools ask of applicants, as well as the instructions on the form for completing your personal statement.

-“The Personal Statement provides an opportunity for you to present yourself, your background, your ideas, and your qualifications to the Admissions Committee.
+“The personal statement provides an opportunity for you to present yourself, your background, your ideas, and your qualifications to the Admissions Committee.
 Please limit your statement to two pages using a minimum of 11-point font, 1-inch margins, and double spacing.
-Please refer to the Statement Form for more information.
-Attach your statement to the Statement Form when submitting on paper.”
+We expect applicants to use the full two pages in crafting their statement.

-“There is no formula for a successful personal statement, and different individuals will find different topics to be well-suited to them.
-Applicants have, for example, elaborated on their significant life experiences; meaningful intellectual interests and extracurricular activities; factors inspiring them to obtain a legal education or to pursue particular career goals; significant obstacles met and overcome; special talents or skills; issues of sexual or gender identity; particular political, philosophical, or religious beliefs; socioeconomic challenges; atypical backgrounds, educational paths, employment histories, or prior careers; or experiences and perspectives relating to disadvantage, disability, or discrimination.
+“As you prepare to write your personal statement, please keep the following in mind.
+First, we do not have a fixed checklist of particular attributes we seek in our students, and you will have the best insights into what is most important for us to know.
+Second, there is no set convention for communicating the information you choose to share.
+A successful essay might involve writing directly about expansive themes such as your goals or philosophy or background or identity, or very differently, might be a vignette that reveals something significant about you.
+Thus, there is no formula for a successful personal statement, and different individuals will find different topics to be well-suited to them.
+Applicants have, for example, elaborated on their significant life experiences; meaningful intellectual interests and extracurricular activities; factors inspiring them to obtain a legal education or to pursue particular career goals; significant obstacles met and overcome; special talents or skills; issues of identity, such as gender, sex, race, or ethnicity; particular political, philosophical, or religious beliefs; socioeconomic challenges; atypical backgrounds, educational paths, employment histories, or prior careers; or experiences and perspectives relating to discrimination, disadvantage, or disability.
 Any of these subjects, and many more, could be an appropriate basis for communicating important information about yourself that will aid us in reaching a thoughtful decision.
-The length of your personal statement is up to you.”
+In other words, think broadly about what you might wish to convey and how you might best convey it.